Engineering Rank/Select Data Structures for Large-Alphabet Strings: Application 3: Full-Text Search on large-Alphabet Highly-Repetitive Collections

-Several applications deal with highly-repetitive texts, that is, texts where the amount of repetitiveness is high.
-Typical examples are: \begin{enumerate} \item Biological databases, where the DNA of different individuals of the same species share a high percentage of their sequences \cite{MBCT2015}; \item Source code repositories, where the different (highly-similar) versions of a source code are stored; and

-\item The Wikipedia Project, where the different (highly-similar, in general) versions of Wikipedia pages need to be stored. \end{enumerate} These are just a few examples of this kind of text databases that are common nowadays.
-We are particularly interested in big-alphabet highly-repetitive text collections, as big-alphabets are the most suitable for the alphabet-partitioning approach.
-These text databases usually need to be searched to find patterns of interest, while using compressed space \cite{Navarro2016}.
-We are interested in the classical full-text search problem in this section, defined as follows.
-Let $T[1{..}n]$ be a text string of length $n$ over an alphabet $\Sigma$, and let $P[1{..}m]$ be another string (the search pattern) of length $m$ over the same alphabet $\Sigma$.
+Next, we address the classical full-text search problem, defined as follows.
+Let $T[1{..}n]$ be a text string of length $n$ over an alphabet $\Sigma = \{0, \ldots, \sigma-1\}$.
+Let $P[1{..}M]$ be another string (the search pattern) of length $M$ over the same alphabet $\Sigma$.
 The problem consists in finding (or counting) all occurrences of $P$ in $T$.
-We assume the offline version of the problem, where the text is given in advance to queries and several queries will be carried out on the text.
-Hence, one can afford building a data structure on the text to later speed-up queries.
-Several solutions to this problem, such as suffix trees \cite{Weiner73,McCreight76,ACFGMcacm16}, suffix arrays \cite{MMsicomp93}, and compressed full-text indexes \cite{FMjacm05,GGVsoda03,ANSalgo12}.
-We show next that our alphabet-partitioning implementation for strings with runs from Section \ref{sec:run-strings} is a competitive building block for implementing compressed-suffix arrays indexes \cite{FMjacm05,GNPjacm20}.
+If the text is given in advance to queries and several queries will be issued on it, one can afford building a data structure on the text to later speed-up query processing time.
+Several solutions exist for this classical problem, such as \emph{suffix trees} \cite{Weiner73,McCreight76,ACFGMcacm16}, \emph{suffix arrays} \cite{MMsicomp93}, and \emph{compressed full-text indexes} \cite{FMjacm05,GGVsoda03,ANSalgo12}.
+We show next that our alphabet-partitioning implementation for strings with runs from Section \ref{sec:run-strings} is a competitive building block for implementing \emph{compressed-suffix arrays} such as FM-indexes \cite{FMjacm05,GNPjacm20}.
+We particularly focus on highly-repetitive text databases, which have flourished in several scenarios such as (to name just a few): \begin{enumerate}\item \emph{Biological databases}, where the DNA of different individuals of the same species share a high percentage of their sequences \cite{MBCT2015}.
+These databases need to be searched for patterns that are of interest to biologists;

-An effective compression approach that improves space usage while supporting search functionalities is the Burrows-Wheeler transform \cite{BWT,FMjacm05} (BWT, for short).
-In particular, for highly-repetitive texts the BWT tends to generate long runs of equal symbols \cite{GNPjacm20}.
-We test next this application, representing the BWT of a text using our \texttt{ASAP} data structure.
-On it, we implement the \emph{backward search} algorithm by Ferragina and Manzini \cite{FMjacm05}, which carries out $\Theta (m)$ $\rank$s on the BWT to count the number of occurrences of a pattern $P[1{..}m]$ in the original text.
+\item \emph{Source-code repositories}, where the different (highly-similar) versions of a source code are stored such that users can query them; and

+\item \emph{The Wikipedia Project}, where the different (highly-similar, in general) versions of Wikipedia pages need to be stored and searched \cite{HSsigir12}. \end{enumerate} We focus on large-alphabet texts, as these are the most suitable for the alphabet-partitioning approach.